brimdata/zed/docs/language/search-syntax/README.md

 ssl   2018-03-24T17:24:00.189735Z CSbGJs3jOeB6glWLJj 10.47.7.154 27137     52.85.83.215 443       TLSv12  TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 secp256r1 www.herokucdn.com F       -          h2            T           FuW2cZ3leE606wXSia,Fu5kzi1BUwnF0bSCsd,FyTViI32zPvCmNXgSi,FwV6ff3JGj4NZcVPE4 (empty)                 CN=*.herokucdn.com CN=Amazon,OU=Server CA 1B,O=Amazon,C=US -              -             ok
 ```

-* **Note**: You may also include the `and` operator explicitly if you wish:
+> **Note:** You may also include `and` explicitly if you wish:

         www.*cdn*.com and _path=ssl

 ### `or`

-The `or` operator returns the union of the matches from multiple terms.
+`or` returns the union of the matches from multiple terms.

-For example, we can revisit two of our previous example searches that each only returned a few events, searching now with `or` to see them all at once.
+For example, we can revisit two of our previous example searches that each only
+returned a few records, searching now with `or` to see them all at once.

 #### Example:
 ```zq-command